Southern Railway 630

-Southern Railway 630 is a Ks-1 class "Consolidation" type steam locomotive built in February 1904 by American Locomotive Company's (ALCO) Richmond Works of Richmond, Virginia for the Southern Railway (SOU) as a member of the Ks-1 class.
-It was primarily assigned to haul freight trains on the Murphy Branch between Asheville and Murphy, North Carolina until its retirement in August 1952.
-No. 630, along with sister locomotive No. 722, were sold to the East Tennessee and Western North Carolina Railroad (ET&WNC) to be served as switchers.
+Southern Railway 630 is a "Consolidation" type steam locomotive, built in February 1904 by American Locomotive Company's (ALCO) Richmond Works of Richmond, Virginia for the Southern Railway (SOU) as a member of the K class, but would later be re-classified as a Ks-1 type when receiving modifications such as superheaters and larger cylinders during 1917.
+It was primarily assigned to haul freight trains on SOU's Murphy and Lake Toxaway Branches until being retired in 1952.
+That same year, No. 630 and fellow Ks-1 locomotive No. 722, were sold to the East Tennessee and Western North Carolina Railroad (ET&WNC) to be served as switchers around Johnson City and Elizabethton, Tennessee.

 In 1967, Nos.
-630 and 722 were both sold back to the SOU to haul excursion trains for the steam program until being replaced by larger steam locomotives in the early 1980s.
+630 and 722 were both sold back to the SOU to haul mainline excursion trains for the steam program until being replaced by larger steam locomotives in the early 1980s.
 No. 630 was leased by the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee until it was pulled from service in 1989.
 Additionally, the locomotive and other pieces of the museum's rolling stock was added to the NRHP under the Tennessee Valley Railroad Museum Rolling Stock listing.

-Being donated to TVRM by SOU's successor Norfolk Southern (NS) since 1999, No. 630 was restored back to operating condition and currently hauls excursion trains for TVRM.
+Being donated to TVRM by SOU's successor Norfolk Southern (NS) since the late 1990s, No. 630 was restored back to operating condition in 2011, pulling mainline excursions in Alabama, Georgia, Kentucky, North Carolina, Ohio, Tennessee, Virginia, and West Virginia for NS' 21st Century Steam program until 2014.
+It continues to haul excursion trains such as the Missionary Ridge Local and the Summerville Steam Special for TVRM until late 2025.